-Barrister David Fitzgibbon appeared in many cases attempting the contention that the Royal Style and Titles Act 1973 is invalid and unconstitutional, or that there was a “break in sovereignty” from the time of the Treaty of Versailles. among many other contentions that were settled in prior jurisprudence.
+Barrister David Fitzgibbon appeared in many cases attempting the contention that the Royal Style and Titles Act 1973 is invalid and unconstitutional, or that there was a “break in sovereignty” from the time of the Treaty of Versailles in 1919, among many other contentions that were settled in prior jurisprudence.

 Often Mr Fitzgibbon was instructed by Wayne Levick, and influenced by the concepts asserted by the Institute of Taxation Research, both of which were in dozens of cases ordered to pay the costs of the respondent, as “…the subject arguments “clearly originated with the lawyers”; that is, Mr Levick and Mr Fitzgibbon…” The Federal Court also declared that the respondents Institute of Taxation Research and Wayne Levick engaged in misleading and deceptive conduct contravening the Trade Practices Act 1974, by making representations that there are arguments available to avoid payment of taxes and that by using their services one can make the payment of any Commonwealth or State imposed tax optional.
 The arguments were centered around the proposition that:

 (a) the Australian legal system has no basis in law;

 (c) there is no basis in law for the exercise of the legislative powers of the state and federal Parliaments;